-Plyometrics can be beneficial for both athletes and general fitness clients.
-It can also be harmful.
+Plyometrics can be beneficial for both athletes and general personal training clients.
+On the flip side, training plyometrics without caution can also be harmful.
 Let’s review the definition of plyometrics, who it’s appropriate for and how to apply plyometric exercises safely.

 “Plyometrics can be thought of as exercises that train the fast muscle fibers and the nerves that activate them, as well as reflexes, and include a variety of hopping, jumping, and bounding movements” (William P. Ebben)

 Plyometric exercises are designed to improve speed, power, and function of the nervous system.
 In the definition alone one can see these exercises are meant for everyone, not just athletes.
 All of your clients would benefit from improvement in their power, reflexes, and a higher functioning nervous system.